Tips of Building Large scale Applications in PHP

 Efficient Database Design

-- Normalization: Minimize redundancy and ensure data integrity.
+- Normalization: Prevent redundant data and improve data integrity.

-- Sharding: Distribute data across multiple databases to enhance performance and scalability.
+- Sharding: Split large datasets across multiple databases to balance load.

 Best Practices for Development